oktadev/okta-blog/_source/_posts/2022-10-01-spring-vault.md

 {% include setup/cli.md type="web" framework="Okta Spring Boot Starter" %}

-Instead of storing Okta credentials in `application.properties`, Spring Boot allows you to bind properties from environment variables.
+Instead of storing Okta credentials in `application.properties` as part of the project code, Spring Boot allows you to bind properties from environment variables.
 You can see this in action by starting your application with the Maven command below:

 ```shell
 OKTA_OAUTH2_ISSUER={yourIssuerURI} \